| Lesson 3 || Object-oriented terms |

 | Objective || Understand the different terms for Oracle objects. |

-Object Oriented Terms within Oracle
+Object Oriented Terms used with Oracle

 The following SlideShow illustrates each term in detail: